refresh-bio/kmer-db/README.md

 # 1. Installation

-Kmer-db comes with a set of [precompiled binaries](https://github.com/refresh-bio/kmer-db/releases) for Linux, OS X, and Windows.
+Kmer-db comes with a set of [precompiled binaries](https://github.com/refresh-bio/kmer-db/releases) for Linux, macOS, and Windows.
 The software is also available on [Bioconda](https://anaconda.org/bioconda/kmer-db):
 ```
 conda install -c bioconda kmer-db